Install or update the term checker for ASD-STE100

 5. Optional step.
 Install add-ons and plug-ins to integrate LanguageTool with other software.
 (You can do this task after you install the term checker, but it is better to make sure that the LanguageTool integrations operate correctly at this part of the installation process.)

 6. Contact TechScribe for a free trial.
-After your receive a link for the term checker, install the term checker.
+After your receive a link to the term checker, install the term checker.
+(You will download the term checker from the TechScribe website.
+As an alternative, you can download LanguageTool 6.5 from https://languagetool.org/download/.
+Then, you must make these changes to LanguageTool.)

 2. Install the term checker